• Skip to primary navigation

 Jump to Recipe Print Recipe

-This savory, mildly-spiced chicken stew is easy to make, budget-friendly, and dependably delicious.
+This savory, mildly-spiced Caribbean Chicken Stew is easy to make, budget-friendly, and dependably delicious.
 Perfect for family gatherings and cozy weeknight meals.

 Overhead view of cooked chicken stew in a crockery serving bowl.